 }

-The combination of hardware parameters and pixel data creates a fingerprint that's unique to your specific GPU, driver version, and system configuration.
+The combination of hardware parameters and pixel data creates a fingerprint unique to your specific GPU, driver version, and system configuration.

 Why Traditional Bypass Methods Fail

-The Consistency Problem
+The Consistency Paradox

-function detectWebGLTampering() {
+function detectSpoofing() {

 const gl = document.createElement('canvas').getContext('webgl');